 In 2015, global forest cover fell below four billion hectares for the first time in human history.
 And despite many governmental promises and declarations, the state of the world's forests are not seeing much improvement when it comes to reducing the rate of deforestation.
 Every year, more than 20 million football fields’ worth of forests (15 billion trees!) continue to get cut down.

-That’s bad news for everyone, but especially for the 1/2 of the world's terrestrial flora and fauna and 3/4 of all birds that live in and around forests.
+That’s bad news for everyone, but especially for the half of the world's terrestrial flora and fauna and 75% of all birds that live in and around forests.

-Besides sheltering biodiversity, one of the most important services forests provide is carbon sequestration.
+Besides sheltering biodiversity, one of the most important benefits forests provide is carbon sequestration.
 In fact, one mature tree can consume 48 lbs of carbon a year!
 But once they’re chopped down, all that carbon gets released right back into the atmosphere.
 Here, it traps solar heat in our atmosphere which, in turn, warms our planet.
 Because of this, deforestation accounts for 11% of human-caused GHG's.
 To put that into perspective, transportation accounts for about 14% of global GHGs.
 Stopping deforestation, then, is absolutely critical if we want to stop climate change.